thomasloven/hass-browser_mod/README.md

 # Browser Mod Configuration Panel

 After installing Browser Mod you should see a new panel called _Browser Mod_ in the sidebar.
-This is where you controll any Browser Mod settings.
+This is where you control any Browser Mod settings.

 ### See [Configuration Panel](documentation/configuration-panel.md) for more info
 \